MrDamiAde/aws-static-web-project/README.md

 ### Step 4: Testing and Verifying Deployment

-- After deploying the project to S3, i tested it by copying the URL provided in the "Static Website Hosting" section of the bucket properties.
-I then pasted it into a browser.
+- After deploying the project to S3, I tested it by copying the URL provided in the "Static Website Hosting" section of the bucket properties.
+I then pasted it into a web browser and succesfull accessed the web app as shown below:
 ![Screenshot 2025-03-18 155813](https://github.com/user-attachments/assets/50313cb0-aa74-47e4-a5ef-d9d1fe7ef4ef)

 ---

 ## Conclusion

 This was a simple project to demonstrate my confidence with HTML, CSS and Javascript to create the web app and deploy and host it on Amazon S3.
 I learned the importance of structuring the files on S£ correctly, as I couldn't access the web app initially because the index.html file wasn't at the root of my S3 Bucket.
-Once I moved it to the root, I could then access the web app succesfully.
+Once I moved it to the root, I could then access the web app successfully.